alexanderjophus/streamingRPC/README.md

 buf generate
 ```

-(I'm still working on fixing the import path)
+- I'm still working on fixing the import path for the go side, it shouldn't be relative
+- Web seems to be lagging behind, I'm not sure why.
+Essentially when second message is sent, first is received.